asif-mahmud-am/Rock-Paper-Scissors-with-Q-learning/README.md

 # Rock Paper Scissors

 The 3 sectors of this project are as follows:
-- The ML algorithm that stems from Q-learning
+- ML algorithm: stems from Q-learning
 - Backend: FastAPI application
 - Frontend: HTML, CSS, JavaScript

+We have also added *persistent session storage* in the backend so the algorithm can separate from user to user.

 ### Run
 ```bash